Nevenall/Shift-X/System/01 Basics.md

 If it’s ever needed, the GM has final say over which Devil’s Bargains are valid.

-### 6. Roll the Dice and Judge the Result
+### 7. Roll the Dice and Judge the Result

-Once the goal, action rating, position, and effect have been established, add any bonus dice and roll the dice pool to determine the outcome.
+Once the goal, action rating, powers, position, and effect have been established, add any bonus dice and roll the dice pool to determine the outcome.
 (See the sets of possible outcomes, by position, on the next page.)

 The action roll does a lot of work for you.
 It tells you how well the character performs as well as how serious the consequences are for them.
 They might succeed at their action without any consequences (on a **6**), or they might succeed but suffer consequences (on a **4/5**), or it might just all go wrong (on a **1-3**).

 On a **1-3**, it’s up to the GM to decide if the PC’s action has any effect or not, or if it even happens at all.
 Usually, the action just fails completely, but in some circumstances, it might make sense or be more interesting for the action to have some effect even on a **1-3** result.
-The players are, after all, competent super heroes.
+The players are, after all, ultra-competent super heroes.

 Each **4/5** and **1-3** outcome lists suggested **consequences** for the character.
 The worse your position, the worse the consequences are.
 The GM can inflict one or more of these consequences, depending on the circumstances of the action roll.
 PCs have the ability to avoid or reduce the severity of consequences that they suffer by **resisting** them.